 Every year, in the months of August and September, the calm backwaters of Kerala come alive with the energy and enthusiasm of snake boat races.
 Thousands throng the backwaters to cheer their favorite team on to the finish line.
 The 130 feet long snake boats are packed with hundred rowers each, who row in unison at frantic speeds.
 Visit Kerala during the months of August and September, and pick your favorite team to cheer.
 Champakulam and Jawahar Thayangari are two of the most popular teams in the snake boat races of Kerala.

-14. Spend a day with an elephant in Kerala- It isn’t confined to movies alone
+14. Spend a Day with an Elephant in Kerala- It isn’t Confined to Just Movies

 Elephants are an important part of the culture of Kerala.
 There are about 700 captive elephants in Kerala, mostly in the Trichur region.
 Elephants play a part in important religious ceremonies in Kerala, apart from serving as a pride for people.
 You can spend a day with an elephant in Kerala, watch the mahouts bathe then, and scrub them with coconut.
 The elephants of Kerala are usually calm creatures which do not mind you getting close to them.

-A part of Sholayar region of Kerala, close to Kochi, Athirapally forests are home of the magnificent Athirapally waterfalls.
+A part of Sholayar region of Kerala, close to Kochi, Athirapally forests is home of the magnificent Athirapally waterfalls.
 The waterfalls can be seen in full flow right after the monsoon season.
 It is a biodiversity region as well, home to several species of flora and fauna.
-Take a trek to the waterfalls and you could spot some exotic species of Kerala wildlife, including the lion tailed macaque, Great Indian Hornbill and Cochin Forest Cane Turtle.
+Take a trek to the waterfalls and you could spot some exotic species of Kerala wildlife, including the lion-tailed macaque, Great Indian Hornbill, and Cochin Forest Cane Turtle.

 If you are interested in the remote villages of Kerala, one of the best things to do in Kerala is to ride a canoe.
 Canoeing in Kerala takes you to the countryside of Kerala and gives you an opportunity to explore the lives of people in villages, apart from some really scenic delights.
-Canoeing in Kerala can be a romantic experience as well, as you paddle your way through the backwaters with your special someone and should be a part of you honeymoon trip to Kerala.
+Canoeing in Kerala can be a romantic experience as you paddle your way through the backwaters with your special someone and should be a part of you honeymoon trip to Kerala.

 Periyar wildlife reserve is a well known habitat for various mammals and species of birds.
 The majestic tiger is the most popular resident of Periyar wildlife reserve.
 Take an elephant ride through the forest reserve, which takes you to the interiors of the forest, making for a really adventurous experience.
 You feel like a king as you get atop these gigantic but calm creatures.

-19. Watch birds- And be amazed at the beauty of nature
+19. Watch Birds- And Get Amazed at the Beauty of Nature

 The lush green surroundings of Kerala are ideal habitat for a large variety of birds.
 It comes as no surprise then that there are more than 500 different species of birds to be spotted in Kerala.
 If you are a bird lover, you can spend hours watching birds in Kerala.
 Some of the best destinations in Kerala to go bird watching are Kumarakom Bird Sanctuary, Chinnar Wildlife Sanctuary, Periyar, and Thattekad Bird Sanctuary.